To create a more diverse and inclusive workplace, where everyone can be their best self.

 According to benchmarks, we have more women in our team than the average UK FinTech, but we still have work to do.
 By 2020, 45% of our team will be women, bringing us in line with the UK average overall.

 By 2020, 18% of our tech roles will be filled by women, bringing us in line with the UK average.
 We currently have 21% of women in our Tech teams and since September 2018, we've increased the women in engineering representation from 5% to 11%.

-We have a little way to go to achieved our target of women in leadership – reaching 25%.
-We want to maintain or increase this number as our team grows.
+We have a little way to go to achieved our target of women in leadership, particularly as our team grows.

 Diversity is important to both our culture and our mission.
 Only with a diverse team, will we be successful in enabling customers to process payments from anywhere, to anywhere, in any currency.Carlos Gonzalez-Cadenas, CPTO